 "She's alright, Bill.
 Somehow it works between us."

 "So who is she?
 I mean where is she from?
 Where did she go to school?
 Does her family have any money?"

 "Ha ha.
 No money Billy.
-We live under her mother in a duplex.
+We live under her mother' apartment, in a lower duplex.
 Father's dead.
 She's from Seattle, where we are now.
 I met her in Chicago.
-Then there was a road trip."
+Then there was this roadtrip… "

 "Who knows about her?
-Your work?
+Your boss know?
 I bet the Senator has a file on her."